Futura (typeface): Usage

 Futura remains an important typeface family and continues to be used for both a headline and body content.

 Beginning in the late 1970s, Futura was also the iconic typeface used by American Conceptual artist Barbara Kruger.
 She layers white text, set in Futura Bold Oblique, on a red background against black and white found photography from mass media sources.
 Her text challenges the viewer to reflect on gender, stereotypes and consumerism.
 Some of her notable works where Futura is featured are "Untitled (Your body is a battleground)", "You Are Not Yourself" and "I shop, Therefore I Am".

 Cyrillic variant of the Futura typeface made for the Summer Olympic Games Moscow 1980.

 A Cyrillic variant of the Futura Medium typography was made by Anatoli Muzanov for the 1980 Summer Olympics held in Moscow.

-Some filmakers used Futura frequently in their films.
+Some filmmakers used Futura frequently in their films.
 Gaspar Noé uses Futura in almost all his films.
-Futura was also Stanley Kubrick's favorite typeface.
 Futura was used in the early films of Wes Anderson, including in the titles of Bottle Rocket, Rushmore (film), and Fantastic Mr. Fox (film) and extensive use in the prop design and titles in The Royal Tennenbaums.
+Title designer Maurice Binder also used Futura in the title sequence for the 1971 James Bond film Diamonds Are Forever.

 Crockett Johnson used Futura for the lettering of his Barnaby comic strip, which started running in April 1942 in the newspaper PM.
 Where many cartoonists lettered their dialogues by hand, Johnson collaborated with the PM typesetters who would set his dialogues in italicized Futura medium and return them to him so that they could be integrated to his drawings.